harness/developer-hub/docs/platform/variables-and-expressions/harness-variables.md

 ### Best practices for expressions usage

-- When using an expression, if you want to treat it as a string, you just wrap it within quotation marks.
+- When using an expression, if you want to treat it as a string, you must wrap it within quotation marks.

   For example, consider following expression: